dgaydukov/cert-aws/sa/files/sa.md

 * scale down - remove current instance and create new one with lesser compute/memory capacity
 * scale out - add one or more instances
 * scale in - remove one or more instances
-Cooldown period - prevent ASG from adding/removing instances before the effects of previous activities are visible, so it helps to prevent the initiation of an additional scaling activity based on stale metrics.
+Cooldown period - prevent ASG from adding/removing instances before the effects of previous activities are visible, so it helps to prevent the initiation of additional scaling activity based on stale metrics.
 Lifecycle hooks - you can execute some logic after ASG create new instance (useful when you don't have ready-to-use AMI and need to tune instance after creation), see `CloudFormation/asg-sqs-hook.yml`. lifecycle hook puts the instance into a wait state (Pending:Wait or Terminating:Wait).
 The instance is paused until you continue or the timeout period ends.
 Yet if you launch instance it will become available immediately and can serve requests.
 When you launch new instance you can receive sqs message